ansible/galaxy_ng/docs/dev/setup.md

     local development setup, the pulp\_container runs along with the Galaxy API on port 5001.

-    Tag am image like this:
+    Tag an image like this:

         docker image tag <IMAGE_ID> localhost:5001/<NAME>:<VERSION>